erc-dharma/tfc-khmer-epigraphy/README.md

       + so this is a shortcut avoiding the need to type every filename per changed file after `git add`
   * `git commit -m "message describing last changes"`
       + this needs to be done at the end of every working session if you have made any changes needing to be recorded
   * `git push`
       + this needs to be done if you have done `git commit`, for others to get your changes with a `pull`
   * `git checkout -f`
-    + to get out of problem ‘Your local changes to the following files would be overwritten by merge’
+      + this helps to get out of the problem ‘Your local changes to the following files would be overwritten by merge’
       + do `git pull` after this